filecoin-project/lotus-docs/content/en/docs/getting-started/what-is-lotus/index.md

 This page should have cleared things up regarding what Lotus is.
 But you may still have questions about Filecoin itself, like:

 - why do we need Filecoin?
-- what's wrong with the normal way or storing things?
+- what's wrong with the normal way of storing things?
+- how can I store my stuff on Filecoin?
 - how much does it cost to store things on Filecoin?

 To get the answers to these questions, head on over to the [Filecoin documentation website](https://docs.filecoin.io).
 This website is specific to Lotus documentation only.